Frequently Asked Questions

 Yes, if you choose to remove the debris yourself or through a contractor, a demolition permit is required pursuant to State Code (2016 California Residential Code, Section R105.1).
 CAL OSHA Standards for handling and disposal of the debris still apply.
 Demolition permits for residences are issued over-the-counter, without delay.
 Receipts for debris disposal and post clean-up soil analysis are needed before issuance of building permits.

 What is the average cost for rebuilding permits?

 The average cost of building permits, based on a 1,800 square foot home, is estimated at around $5,000 ($3,000 for plan review and $2,000 for inspections).
 If the home is smaller, it would likely be less; if the home is larger, it would likely be more.

 It is important to note that the permit fees will generally not include impact fees, which are usually the largest costs associated with development of a new building.
 Impact fees typically cover costs associated with providing public services to a new property development.
 For residents who are rebuilding, impact fee costs will not apply since those fees were paid during the property’s original development.
-Impact fees will only apply if a property owner is planning to increase the size of their original structure by over 400 square feet.
-In this case, the impact fee will be assessed on the additional square footage only.
+Impact fees will only apply if a property owner is planning to increase the size of their original structure by over 500 square feet.
+In this case, the impact fee will be assessed by the school districts.

 What other agencies and fees might be involved in the Building Permit Process?